Clinical Trial Evaluating the Safety and Efficacy of Nucleus Pulposus Allograft in Participants With Degenerative Disc Disease

 • - Contraindications to the proposed sedation/anesthetic protocol.

-• - 3 or more discs with a Modified Pfirrmann grade of 3 or greater.
+• - Involvement of more than two lumbar discs as evidenced by 3 or more discs with Modified Pfirrmann grade of 3 or greater.

 • - Disc height of less than 4mm for any disc between L1-S1.

-• - Grade 2 or higher spondylolisthesis at the target disc, lumbar spondylitis or other undifferentiated spondyloarthropathy, or Type III Modic changes around the target disc.
+• - Evidence of dynamic instability on lumbar flexion-extension radiographs (>3 mm) - Grade 2 or higher spondylolisthesis at the target level, lumbar spondylitis or other undifferentiated spondyloarthropathy, or Type III Modic changes adjacent to the target disc.

 • - Clinical suspicion of facet pain as primary pain generator.

-• - A systemic condition or disease not stabilized or judged by the Investigator to be incompatible with participation in the study (e.g. current systemic infection, uncontrolled autoimmune disease, uncontrolled immunodeficiency disease, history of myocardial infarction, uncontrolled diabetes (>7.0% HbA1C), etc.) - Received VIA Disc NP previously.
+• - A systemic condition or disease not stabilized or judged by the Investigator to be incompatible with participation in the study (e.g. current systemic infection, uncontrolled autoimmune disease, uncontrolled immunodeficiency disease, recent history of myocardial infarction, uncontrolled diabetes (>7.0% HbA1C), etc.) - Received VIA Disc NP previously.

 • - Deemed unsuitable for clinical study participation by the Investigator.